Zachatoo/obsidian-css-editor/README.md

 ## Installation

+Recommended to install from the Obsidian community store.

 You can manually install this using the [BRAT](https://github.com/TfTHacker/obsidian42-brat) Obsidian plugin.
 Generic installation instructions are available on that plugin's documentation.

 ## Commands